Be proficient in the technical skills BEFORE you enroll in an online course

 Confused?
 Need help?
 Have questions?

 First, ask your classmates!
 Use the discussion board or the messages tool to ask your fellow students how to solve a technical problem…chances are, there are some “computer wizards” in your class who can find a solution to your problem.
-Next, ask your instructor, especially if the problem deals with an element of the course design.
-Finally visit the Blackboard Student Help Desk or contact the E-Learning Specialist for help.
+You can also ask your instructor, especially if the problem deals with an element of the course design.